janelia-cellmap/pydantic-zarr/docs/usage.md

     from typing import TypedDict

 # a Pydantic BaseModel would also work here
-class Groupattributes(TypedDict):
+class GroupAttrs(TypedDict):
     a: int
     b: int

-# a Zarr group with attributes consistent with Groupattributes
+# a Zarr group with attributes consistent with GroupAttrs
-SpecificattributesGroup = GroupSpec[Groupattributes, TItem]
+SpecificAttrsGroup = GroupSpec[GroupAttrs, TItem]

 try:
     SpecificAttrsGroup(attributes={'a' : 10, 'b': 'foo'})